 As we age, many of us begin to experience low back pain.
 A result of the natural gravitational effects of aging and everyday movement, low back pain can appear gradually over time or after a sudden movement or injury.
 Frequently, lumbar pain can turn into sciatica, painful inflammation and irritation of the nerve that runs from the low back down through the legs.
 Senara specializes in treating painful conditions associated with the lumbar region, and is a leader in the Peoria area for non-invasive, natural back pain treatment of sciatic pain with Decompression Traction Therapy.

 Low Back Pain

 While the onset of low back pain varies in origin and causation, it is essentially a result of compression or irritation to the nerves.
-In some cases a protruding or herniated intervertebral disc can place pressure on nerves when the disc is squashed.
+In some cases a protruding or herniated intervertebral disc (often called a bulging disc) can place pressure on nerves when the disc is squashed.
 Over time the squishy material that makes up the disc can become thinner and tougher — this is known as degenerative disc disease — and it too can cause irritation to the nerves by decreasing the space for the nerve to exit the spine.
-Another cause can be due to narrowing, also known as stenosis, of the opening that the nerve travels through, which can cause the problem.
+Another cause of low back pain can be due to narrowing, also called stenosis, of the opening that the nerve travels through, which can cause the problem.
 A common culprit of sciatica is actually a muscle known as the piriformis muscle.
 This little muscle is found in the buttock and can entrap the sciatic nerve.
 This condition is known as piriformis syndrome.
 Pain can be felt from the lower back and can even travel down the leg.

-Have you ever had a white hot poker stabbing you in the butt cheek that travels down your leg?
-If you haven’t, chances are that you have heard a friend, coworker or family describe the sensation.
+Have you ever felt as if a white-hot poker was stabbing you in the butt cheek, complete with pain that travels down your leg?
+If you haven’t, chances are that you have heard a friend, coworker, or family member describe that sort of sensation.
 This is a very typical description of the pain felt when experiencing sciatica.
 So, what on earth could cause this kind of pain?